uio-bmi/lega-uploader/README.md

 ```

 ### Windows
-Go to the [releases page](https://github.com/uio-bmi/lega-uploader/releases) and download the binary manually.
+Go to the [releases page](https://github.com/uio-bmi/lega-uploader/releases) and download the latest binary manually.

 ## Configuration
 Before using the app, make sure all the environment variables required for authentication are set: